Resistance-Lab/resistancelab_site/index.md

 ## About Resistance Lab

-Resistance Lab in (as far as possible) a non-hierarchical group based in Manchester, UK.
+Resistance Lab is (as far as possible) a non-hierarchical group based in Manchester, UK.
 We are organised into several “Working Groups” with different specialities.

 [Read more about the group](/about-us/){:.btn}